thaaoliveira1/Environmental-Indicators-tableau/README.md

 4. **Read the Report**:
    The **Global Environmental Indicators.pdf** provides a detailed report with findings, insights, and conclusions from the analysis.

+## Conclusion

+This analysis sheds light on important environmental factors affecting climate change and natural disasters.
+By answering the proposed business questions, we gain a deeper understanding of how specific indicators—such as gas emissions, forest area, and hazardous waste—impact environmental health globally.
+The insights derived from this project can guide future studies and inform policies related to sustainability and disaster prevention.

+I encourage further exploration of the dataset and the dashboards created, as well as potential extensions to this work.
+If you have any questions, suggestions, or contributions, feel free to open an issue or submit a pull request.